CenturyLinkCloud/APIDocs/Application Lifecycle Management/instances-api.md

 ```

-### PUT /services/instances/{instance_id}/import
+## PUT /services/instances/{instance_id}/import

-Retry to import an unregistered instance. when you give its ID.
+Retries to import an unregistered instance when you give its ID.

 ### URL